Learning objective

 2. How does somebody know they are ready for sex?

-7. Refer to the Teaching Resource: Conversation starter as a starting point for discussing whether students are ready or not ready for sex.
-The statements provide a starting place for a conversation with a young person if they are considering about whether or not they are ready to begin having sex.
+2. Provide each student with two blank A4 sheets of paper and a copy of Teaching resource: How do young know if they are ready for sex?.
+The statements provide a starting place for a young person if they are considering about whether or not they are ready to begin having sex.
 It’s crucial that young people decide whether they are ready before someone else decides for them.
 This handout is based on the resource: Talk soon.
 Talk often.
 A Guide for Parents Talking to Their Kids About Sex.

 1. What does this young person feel like and sound like?
 It is suggested that the teacher model the T-Chart for the adolescent who is prepared.